bookofproofs/bookofproofs.github.io/_sources/history/19th-century/hilbert.md

 * Hilbert himself tried at first to follow Gordan's approach but soon realised that a new line of attack was necessary.
 * Hilbert submitted a paper proving the finite basis theorem to Mathematische Annalen.
 * However Gordan was the expert on invariant theory for Mathematische Annalen and he found Hilbert's revolutionary approach difficult to appreciate.
+* Hilbert has scorned to present his thoughts following formal rules, he thinks it suffices that no one contradict his proof ...
 * At the time Klein received these two letters from Hilbert and Gordan, Hilbert was an assistant lecturer while Gordan was the recognised leading world expert on invariant theory and also a close friend of Klein's.
 * However Klein recognised the importance of Hilbert's work and assured him that it would appear in the Annalen without any changes whatsoever, as indeed it did.
 * In 1893 while still at Königsberg Hilbert began a work Zahlbericht Ⓣ(A number theory report) on algebraic number theory.